 Attracting top talent

-A great amount of many companies are using machine learning to attract worthy candidates.
+A great amount of companies are using machine learning to attract worthy candidates.
 Well-known companies like Glassdoor and LinkedIn use ML to limit searches and look for candidates with the help of intelligent algorithms.

 There are machine learning tools developed by Google to improve communication.
 These tools can analyze the attributes of possible candidates and then present them job positions that are matching their skills, experience, and personality.